La Jolla: The Perfect Weekend Getaway

 La Jolla is the perfect romantic getaway or destination for families looking for adventure.
 Walking along the La Jolla Cove is an iconic coastal experience with its gorgeous vistas of crashing waves, fascinating tidepools, and famous seal rock with lots of squawking seals and sea lions sunning themselves.
 All kinds of water adventures are available, including kayaking, canoeing and, of course, surfing.
 Besides delicious and diverse cuisine, you can wander into unique boutiques and galleries.
 The village also offers visitors easy access to Scripps Institution of Oceanography, the Museum of Contemporary Art, Torrey Pines Golf Course, SeaWorld of San Diego, and the world famous San Diego Zoo.

-Our recent weekend getaway began with a matinee at the much celebrated La Jolla Playhouse on the campus of the University of California San Diego.
+A weekend getaway last year began with a matinee at the much celebrated La Jolla Playhouse on the campus of the University of California San Diego.
 This 492-seat theatre offers excellent shows throughout the year in an intimate setting where every seat is a good one.
 Many new shows are launched at this theatre and go on to Broadway.
-I expect this may happen with the current world-premiere of Diana, a rollicking show of song and dance that we thoroughly enjoyed.
+I expect this may happen with the current world-premiere of Diana, a rollicking show of song and dance that we thoroughly enjoyed, but there are always good shows at the La Jolla Playhouse.
 The theatre’s tree-studded setting is idyllic and a world-class restaurant, James’ Place, is on site.
 It’s the perfect place to enjoy dinner or happy hour before a performance.
 We also bought a glass of wine that we took into the theatre to sip during the show.
 When you plan your weekend in La Jolla, my advice is to check on show availability and purchase tickets well in advance because the Playhouse shows frequently sell out.

 Before or after the show, if you are a wine lover, you might consider stopping into LJ Crafted Wines, La Jolla’s unique wine bar in the vibrant Bird Rock area, where you can taste exquisite wines right out of the barrel while you savor beautifully presented charcuterie platters.